oclint/oclint-docs/intro/tutorial.rst

     oclint [options]  <source0> [... <sourceN>] -- [compiler flags]

 However, each source file may have different compiler flags.
-In this case, by reading from **compilation database**, OCLint can recognize the list of source files for analysis, along with the compiler flags used for each time during the compilation phase.
+In this case, by reading from the **compilation database**, OCLint can recognize the list of source files for analysis, along with the compiler flags used for each time during the compilation phase.
 It can be considered as a condensed Makefile.
 So, in this case

 .. code-block:: none

     oclint -p <build-path> [other options]  <source0> [... <sourceN>]

 A more handy helper program that comes with OCLint is `oclint-json-compilation-database <../manual/oclint-json-compilation-database.html>`_.
-If you use OCLint to analyze projects, for the most of the time, you will deal with ``oclint-json-compilation-database`` instead, and indirectly talk to ``oclint``.
+If you use OCLint to analyze projects, for most of the time, you will deal with ``oclint-json-compilation-database`` instead, and indirectly talk to ``oclint``.

 For people who work on a Mac with Xcode as IDE, you may find `Using OCLint with xcodebuild <../guide/xcodebuild.html>`_ and `Using OCLint in Xcode <../guide/xcode.html>` documents are helpful.

-We also provide guidances for people who use `CMake <../guide/cmake.html>`_ and `make <../guide/bear.html>`_ as their build system respectively.
+We also provide guidances for people who use `CMake <../guide/cmake.html>`_ and `make <../guide/bear.html>`_ as their build system.

 Understanding Report
 --------------------